Hainan Airlines launches non-stop Dublin to Shenzhen route

 Business class will be equipped with 180-degree flatbed seats on Boeing 787 Dreamliner

-Hainan Airlines Holding plans to launch non-stop service between Shenzhen and Dublin on February 25th, 2019.
+Hainan Airlines Holding plans to launch non-stop service between Shenzhen in China and Dublin on February 25th, 2019.

-The route, with two round trip flights weekly on Mondays and Fridays, will be serviced by a Boeing 787 Dreamliner with a spacious and comfortable cabin layout.
+The route, with two round trip flights weekly on Mondays and Fridays, will be serviced by a Boeing 787 Dreamliner with a spacious cabin layout.

-Business class will be equipped with 180-degree flatbed seats, while every seat on the aircraft comes wired with an exclusive on-demand entertainment system and every passenger will be served sumptuous offerings from both Western and Oriental cuisines.
+Business class will be equipped with 180-degree flatbed seats, while every seat on the aircraft comes wired with an exclusive on-demand entertainment system, and every passenger will be served offerings from both western and oriental cuisines.

 In addition, the use of portable electronic devices on board will be allowed.